 War Dogs is a film about a group of pathetic people who’re too nasty to admit their horribleness.
 The plot centers around a group of Miami-based arms dealers who earn a fortune by supplying weaponry to the US military during the Bush Administration’s growing tensions with Afghanistan.

-The film is narrated by David Packouz (played by Miles Teller), a former psychotherapist who becomes a weapons dealer alongside his buddy and employer Efraim Diveroli in order to fatten his bank account (played by Jonah Hill).
+The film is narrated by David Packouz (played by Miles Teller), a former psychotherapist who becomes a weapons dealer alongside his buddy and employer, Efraim Diveroli, to fatten his bank account (played by Jonah Hill).
 David’s married life stinks as his wife Iz becomes tired of his lies and deception but still supports him in certain parts while going against him in others, bringing a sense of spice and fun to the storyline.

-The film takes an unexpected turn when David loses control while delivering Berettas to the US military.
-Driving across the Triangle of Death in Iraq to sell AK-47 ammunition for $100 million to the Afghan Army.
+The film turns unexpectedly when David loses control while delivering Berettas to the US military and driving across the Triangle of Death in Iraq to sell AK-47 ammunition for $100 million to the Afghan Army.

 The audience understands what the characters are going through emotionally.
 But it’s also such a contemporary comedy that makes the audience laugh till their throats hurt.
 So, this was the list of movies like Wolf of Wall Street.

 Without a doubt, the majority of the films in this article are blockbusters.
 They even provide you with insights into the financial market.
 These films depict the luxury lifestyles of fortunate individuals.
 While portraying the mafia, gangs, violence, murder, fraud, and every other crime you can think of.
-The collateral they pay for their lifestyle is in the form of their humanity, morality, and values.
+Their humanity, morality, and values are the collateral they pay for their lifestyle.